Course Details for PDC Orkney

 - £950, for those who are financially comfortable

 How much you choose to pay is entirely up to you in your circumstance, we have faith in your honesty and no interest in means testing.
-Payment by instalments will be possible, as long as the full amount is paid within a month of the course ending.
+Payment by instalments will be possible, as long as the full amount is paid by the end of July.
 The most expensive ticket is essentially a 'gift ticket', as it enables more people who can afford the cheapest ticket to attend (which is essentially a bursary rate as this undercuts our 'break even point').
 If you are very keen to attend the course, but find that the cost is prohibitive, please get in touch to find some alternative arrangement.

 Please direct all enquiries to Rachael Milor on pdcorkney[at]gmail.com